gretabrianti/gretabrianti/README.md

 ### Hi there 👋

- 🔭 I’m currently working on GNNs
- 🌱 I’m currently learning Machine Learning in High Energy Physics
+ 🌱 I develop Machine Learning tools for High Energy Physics purpose 🌱 I am an ATLAS member at CERN